-- See "Figure 4" on page 4 and "Figure 5" on page 4 for model to be disassembled and name of parts.
-493 SeriesTM and 4193 SeriesTM pumps are disassembled and assembled in the same manner.
-The difference between these models is the casings. - 2.
-Mark the head and casing before disassembly to ensure proper reassembly. - GG NOTE: The four valve capscrews, valve and gasket must be removed before the six head capscrews are removed.
+- 1. See "Figure 4" on page 4 and "Figure 5" on page 4 for model to be disassembled and name of parts. - Mark the head and casing before disassembly to ensure proper reassembly. - GG NOTE: The four valve capscrews, valve and gasket must be removed before the six head capscrews are removed.

-Remove the head capscrews. pump, InC.
+Remove the head capscrews.

-- Tilt the top of the head back when removing to prevent the idler from falling off the idler pin.
-Avoid damaging the head gasket. - Remove the idler and bushing assembly.
-If the idler bushing needs replacing, refer to "Installation: Carbon Graphite Bushings" on page 7.
+- 4. Tilt the top of the head back when removing to prevent the idler from falling off the idler pin.
+Avoid damaging the head gasket. - Remove the head from the pump. - 5.
+Remove the idler and bushing assembly.
+If the idler bushing needs replacing, refer to "Installation: Carbon Graphite Bushings" on page 9.

-© Viking Pur
+© Viking Pum

-- Insert a brass bar in the port opening and between the rotor teeth to keep the shaft from turning.
+- 6. Insert a brass bar in the port opening and between the rotor teeth to keep the shaft from turning.
 Turn the locknut counterclockwise and remove locknut.
 See "Figure 6" on page 5 or "Figure 7" on page 5. - Loosen the two setscrews in the face of the bearing housing and turn the thrust bearing assembly counterclockwise and remove from casing.
 See "Figure 6" on page 5 or "Figure 7" on page 5. - 8.
 GG, HJ, HL: Remove the snap ring from the shaft.
-See "Figure 6" on page 5.

-AS, AK, AL: Remove the bearing spacer from the shaft.
-See "Figure 7" on page 5.

-- 9. Remove the brass bar from the port opening. - 10.
-The rotor and shaft can now be removed by tapping on the end of the shaft with a lead hammer or, if using a regular hammer, use brass or plastic bar between the shaft and hammer.
-The spring and rotary member of the seal will come out with the rotor and shaft. - GG, HJ, HL: Remove the inner snap ring and single row ball bearing from the casing.
-See "Figure 6" on page 5.

-AS, AK, AL: Remove the bearing retainer washer.
+See "Figure 6" on page 5. - AS, AK, AL: Remove the bearing spacer from the shaft.
+See "Figure 7" on page 5. - 9.
+Remove the brass bar from the port opening. - 10.
+The rotor and shaft can now be removed by tapping on the end of the shaft with a lead hammer or, if using a regular hammer, use a brass or plastic barbrass or plastic barbetween the shaft and hammer.
+The spring and rotary member of the seal will come out with the rotor and shaft. - 11.
+GG, HJ, HL: Remove the inner snap ring and single row ball bearing from the casing.
+See "Figure 6" on page 5. - AS, AK, AL: Remove the bearing retainer washer.
 The washer may have stayed with the rotor and shaft when removed or is against the ball bearing.
-See "Figure 7" on page 5.

-- Remove the seal seat or stationary part of the seal from the casing. - 13.
-Disassemble the thrust bearing assembly.

-GG, HJ, HL: Remove the outer snap ring from the bearing housing and remove the ball bearing.
-See "Figure 6" on page 5.

-AS, AK, AL: Loosen the two setscrews in the flange of the bearing housing.
+See "Figure 7" on page 5. - Remove the seal seat or stationary part of the seal from the casing. - 13.
+Disassemble the thrust bearing assembly. - GG, HJ, HL: Remove the outer snap ring from the bearing housing and remove the ball bearing.
+See "Figure 6" on page 5. - AS, AK, AL: Loosen the two setscrews in the flange of the bearing housing.
 Rotate the end cap and lip seal counterclockwise and remove.
 Remove the ball bearing.
 See "Figure 7" on page 5.